avleensingh/E-Carton/README.md

 ISA- Divyankita Urs

 Introduction:
-E-Carton is a portal where users can find eas ways to UPLOAD, DOWNLOAD, MODIFY/UPDATE and DELETE files in any form like text files, images, etc which they can store in their virtual carton and have access to through a simple login facility.
+E-Carton is a portal where users can find easy ways to UPLOAD, DOWNLOAD, MODIFY/UPDATE and DELETE files in any form like text files, images, etc which they can store in their virtual carton and have access to through a simple login facility.
-The files are stored as objects using Amazon AWS S3 into a S3 Bucket and can be retrieved at any place using Amazon AWS CloudFront Edge Locations.
-Also, the application can be hosted locally or on Amazon EC2 and database used here is MySQL integrated with Amazon AWS RDS(Relational Database Service).
+The files are stored as objects using Amazon AWS S3 into an S3 Bucket and can be retrieved at any place using Amazon AWS CloudFront Edge Locations.
+Also, the application can be hosted locally or on Amazon EC2 and the database used here is MySQL integrated with Amazon AWS RDS(Relational Database Service).